thecolourfoundation/rune/README.md

 rune serve

-That's it.

-Rune now maintains an understanding of your project and can expose it to compatible AI clients through MCP.
+Rune will now maintain an understanding of your project and expose it to compatible AI clients through MCP.

 One-time scan

-If you don't need a watcher:
+Don't need continuous monitoring?

 rune scan .

 ---

-How it works
+How Rune Works

                     YOUR CODEBASE
                          │
                          ▼
                    ┌───────────┐
                    │   Rune    │
                    │  Scanner  │
                    └─────┬─────┘
                          │
                          ▼
-            Understanding Graph
+                UNDERSTANDING GRAPH
                          │
-             ┌───────┴───────┐
+                  ┌──────┴──────┐
                   │             │
-           Facts          Derived
-                         understanding
+                FACTS        DERIVED
+                           UNDERSTANDING
                   │             │
-             └───────┬───────┘
+                  └──────┬──────┘
                          │
                          ▼
-                MCP Server
+                    MCP SERVER
                          │
-        ┌────────────┼────────────┐
+          ┌──────────────┼──────────────┐
           ▼              ▼              ▼
       Claude Code      Cursor         Codex

+Facts → Understanding → Evidence

 Rune separates facts from derived understanding.

-A fact might be:
+A fact might look like:

 components/UserCard.jsx
 line 3
 defines UserCard

-A derived conclusion can be built from multiple facts.
+A derived conclusion can be constructed from multiple facts.

-The result is an inspectable chain from:
+The result is an inspectable chain:

-source → fact → understanding → answer
+Source
+  ↓
+Fact
+  ↓
+Understanding
+  ↓
+AI answer
+  ↓
+Evidence

 ---

-Built for AI coding agents
+AI Agent Integration

 Rune is designed for workflows where multiple AI agents need to understand the same codebase.

-Compatible with MCP clients
+Supported MCP Clients

 - Claude Code
 - Cursor